leandro2r/promobot/README.md

 ## Telegram chatbot

-To be able to interact and also get all the promotions, you should start a chat with your chatbot, ask to register and then manage your promobot with some of available commands.
+To be able to interact and get all the promotions found, you should start a chat with your chatbot, ask to register.
+After that, you can manage your promobot with the available commands.

 ### Register your user to the chatbot

-FYI: The `<chat-password>` is what you setup in your `TELEGRAM_CHAT_PASSWD` environment variable.

 ```
 start <chat-password>
 ```

+FYI: The `<chat-password>` must be the same value as the `TELEGRAM_CHAT_PASSWD` environment variable.

 ### Commands to manage your promobot

 |Command|Description|Example|